 How We Make Stone Breathe

 It starts in a kiln.
-We take raw limestone (calcium carbonate) from the earth and bake the living daylights out of it.
-This intense heat drives off the carbon dioxide that was locked inside the stone, leaving behind something incredibly volatile called quicklime.
+We take raw limestone (calcium carbonate, CaCO3) from the earth and bake the living daylights out of it.
+This intense heat drives off the carbon dioxide (CO2) that was locked inside the stone, leaving behind something incredibly volatile called quicklime (calcium oxide, CaO).

 The next step is pure drama.
 When we introduce water to this quicklime—a process called slaking—it violently boils, hisses, and churns, eventually settling down into a smooth, creamy substance.
-This is our lime putty.
+This is our lime putty (calcium hydroxide, Ca(OH)2).
 At LimeMitti, we let this putty sit underwater for months.
 In the old days, master masons would bury their lime putty for a generation, leaving it for their children to use on palaces!

 But the real magic happens on your wall.
 Once our artisans trowel this aged putty onto your home, the water evaporates.
-Now incredibly thirsty, the wet lime starts pulling carbon dioxide straight out of your living room's air.
-As it drinks in the CO₂, it chemically converts back into solid limestone.
+Now incredibly thirsty, the wet lime starts pulling carbon dioxide (CO2) straight out of your living room's air.
+As it drinks in the CO2, it chemically converts back into solid limestone (CaCO3).

 Your house heals itself.
 Year after year, as it pulls carbon from the atmosphere, the wall grows harder and stronger.
 It's not just a coating; it's a living, breathing skin for your home.